Louis-12321/LOTON/README.md

 ________________________________________________________________________________________________________
 ## NOTES
 - Python 3.10+ recommended for modding/editing

 - All `.py` files are inside the `MAIN` folder

 - Do NOT delete the `Assets` folder, `MAIN` folder, or core `.py` files.
 You can edit them, but make a backup first

 - Do not republish or claim LOTON as your own project without permission.
 The source code is publicly available for learning and personal modification

 - Please credit the original author when editing or modding the project

 - The executable is built directly from the source code in this repository

 - LOTON still uses many hard-coded positions, so for the best experience, use a `1920x1080` display

-- Current login credentials in this build are hard coded:
+- Current login credentials are inside the file users.json, to change anything use the account manager
-- Username: `ADMIN`
-- Password: `123456789`

 ________________________________________________________________________________________________________
 ## Modding